Cor Pot

-Cornelis "Cor" Pot (born 8 June 1951) is a Dutch football manager and player.
-He is currently the assistant manager of the Curaçao national football team.
+Cornelis "Cor" Pot (born 8 June 1951) is a Dutch football manager and former player who is assistant coach of the Curaçao national team.

 Playing career

 Pot started his career as a midfielder with the academy of Sparta in Rotterdam, and subsequently moved to the Ajax academy.

 Coaching career

-Pot was sacked as manager of the Netherlands U21 national team after its elimination from the 2013 UEFA European Under-21 Football Championship in the semifinals and subsequent criticism by the coach of the senior team, Louis van Gaal.
+Pot was sacked as manager of the Netherlands national under-21 team after its elimination from the 2013 UEFA European Under-21 Championship in the semifinals and subsequent criticism by the coach of the senior team, Louis van Gaal.

 Personal life

 Besides his native Dutch, Cor Pot speaks English, German.

 He has two sons, both are football players.